 While many private lenders offer forbearance options to pause payments, it’s not guaranteed protection.
-With federal student loans, it is.
+With federal student loans, however, it is.
 Student loan servicers are directed to grant forbearance or deferment to assist borrowers in certain situations.

 Reasons for federal student loan deferment include a job loss, financial hardship, return to school, or active military service.
-A student loan forbearance is an option to borrowers and can be granted to ease financial hardship, job loss or income drop, medical expenses, and other situations.
+A student loan forbearance is an option to borrowers and can be granted in order to ease financial hardship, job loss or income drop, medical expenses, and other situations.

 Alternative Repayment Plans